Using Radial Heat Mapping

-With Mapline’s radial heat mapping, you’ll find many settings you can configure to customize your map.
+With Mapline’s radial heat mapping, you’ll find many settings you can configure to view a customized radius circle on a map.
 This page will explain each of these settings to you.

 Basic Radial Heat Mapping Options

-When you create a heatmap, you can “apply the heat” in two different ways: Areas Around Pins or Overlapping Radius Areas.
+When you create a radius map, you can “apply the heat” in two different ways: Areas Around Pins or Overlapping Radius Areas.
 This is set in the “APPLY HEAT TO” drop down option.

 Areas Around Pins